-Contractor to provide Recovery Residences to grant participants through grant funding from the Health Resources and Services Administration (HRSA) for the Rural Health Opioid Program (RHOP) and through grant funding from CBTH (Community Based Transitional Housing) grant funding.
+Contractor to provide Recovery Residences to grant participants through grant funding from CBTH (Community Based Transitional Housing) grant funding and the Proposition 47 grant.
 Additionally, SABG funds may be used to fund Recovery Residences for participants approved by the County.
 Contractor operates Recovery Residences in accordance with all applicable zoning.